dntwaritag/SoSens/README.md

 ## Overview

-SoSens is a complete full-stack web application that helps farmers make informed decisions about crop selection, fertilizer application, and planting schedules.
+SoSens is a complete full-stack web application that helps farmers make informed decisions about crop selection, fertiliser application, and planting schedules.
 The system integrates real-time weather data, automated SMS/email notifications, and a trained machine learning model for accurate crop predictions.

 ## Features